 The Federal Acquisition Certification-Contracting Officer's Representatives (FAC-COR) Program requirements are governed by the September 6, 2011 OMB Revisions to the Federal Acquisition Certification for Contracting Officer's Representatives.
 This memorandum revises and replaces the November 26, 2007 Memo on The Federal Acquisition Certification for Contracting Officer Technical Representatives (FAC-COTR), originally issued in November 2007, revising the competency requirements for CORs to establish a risk-based, three-tiered certification program for civilian agencies that better reflects the important role of the COR.
 The new FAC-COR requirements became effective as of January 1, 2012.

 The FAC-COR is only one component of strengthening the COR function.
 Equally important is selecting the right individual to be a COR, ensuring that the COR understands the importance of his/her role, providing the individual adequate time and resources to perform the COR function, and building a culture of effective collaboration and communication between the Contracting Officer and the COR.

 Where the previous FAC-COTR had just one level of certification for all CORs, the new FAC-COR has three levels of certification with varying requirements for training, experience, and continuous learning, depending on the types of contracts being managed.
-To find out more information about the requirements for each level, please click here.
-For frequently asked questions about the FAC-COR Certification, please click here.
+There are also answers to frequently asked questions about the FAC-COR Certification.